KrzakLara/DocumentationForDevOps2/README.md

 | Document commands | `echo "podman run -d --name mysql -e MYSQL_ROOT_PASSWORD=my-secret-pw -e MYSQL_DATABASE=wordpress -e MYSQL_USER=wpuser -e MYSQL_PASSWORD=wpuserpw mysql:5.7" > LO4_M`<br>`echo "podman run -d --name wordpress --link mysql -e WORDPRESS_DB_HOST=mysql -e WORDPRESS_DB_USER=wpuser -e WORDPRESS_DB_PASSWORD=wpuserpw -e WORDPRESS_DB_NAME=wordpress -p 8080:80 wordpress:php8.2" >> LO4_M` | Record the commands used in previous steps into a file named `LO4_M`.
 The `>` operator is used to create or overwrite the file with the first command, while `>>` is used to append the second command to the same file. |

+8. [LO4_D, 5 pts]
-8. Suitable methodologies for running a simple Python application requiring a database for persistent data storage across two different scenarios: development/testing on   a developer laptop and production deployment with scalability and automated image updates:
+Choose and justify an appropriate methodology for running a simple Python application that requires a database for persistent data storage for the following scenarios:
+a) Development and testing on a developer laptop
+b) Production deployment with at least 10 instances and persistent storage Note that the company has multiple applications which it needs to deploy and also wants to automatically build new images for new versions of base images.

  | Scenario | Methodology | Command | Justification |